realityfluxstudios/rfsbundledb/README.md

 ============================

-Use a sqlitedb viewer [Firefox Add-On](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) or a [Standalone SQL Browser](http://sqlitestudio.pl/?act=download) to give a quick glance at the database before running these commands.
+Use a sqlitedb viewer [Firefox Add-On](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) or a [Standalone SQLite Browser](http://sqlitestudio.pl/?act=download) to give a quick glance at the database before running these commands.
 This will prevent any problems that might arise when you first run them.
 The most obvious problem would be a missing Title.

 As outlined above, the way to import the JSON data gathered by the bookmarklet is via a rake task.
 Simply use